gpoore/codebraid-preview-vscode/README.md

   document with Pandoc" command (`Ctrl+Shift+P`, then type command).

-* **Scroll-sync support for multi-file documents.** Pandoc allows you to divide a document into multiple files.
-It can combine multiple files into a single output document at build time.
-Codebraid Preview can display such documents as long as all document files are in the same directory (folder) if you create a YAML file that lists the documents to be combined.
+* **Scroll-sync support for multi-file documents.** Pandoc allows you to divide a document into multiple files that are combined into a single output document at build time.
+Codebraid Preview can display such documents as long as all document files are in the same directory (folder).
+For multi-file documents, create a YAML file that lists the document files to be combined.
 For example, suppose your document is divided into `chapter_1.md` and `chapter_2.md`, both in the same directory.
-Simple create a file named `_codebraid_preview.yaml` with this contents:
+Simply create a file named `_codebraid_preview.yaml` with this contents:

   ```